Jighead/sass-button-lib/README.md

 gulp dev     -- To stop server, press CTRL+C
 ```
 ```
-gulp dev     -- build for production (no server)
+gulp     -- build for production (no server)
 ```

 ## Write some kick-ass code!